HR policy - Guide to Instructional Academic Staff (IAS) promotion

 The IASPC realizes that it is not required that IAS excel equally in all areas of teaching, professional development/creative activity/scholarship (PD/CA/Sch) and Service.
 A successful candidate for promotion will have, along with evidence of good teaching, a solid record of PD/CA/Sch and/or service

-- Promotion from Associate Lecturer to Lecturer AND Clinical Assistant Professor to Clinical Associate Professor depends upon clear demonstration of strong teaching and a growing record of PD/CA/Sch and/or Service.
+- Promotion from Assistant Teaching Professor to Associate Teaching Professor AND Clinical Assistant Professor to Clinical Associate Professor depends upon clear demonstration of strong teaching and a growing record of PD/CA/Sch and/or Service.
 At this level, the IASPC is looking for evidence of effective classroom instruction and a pattern of PD/CA/Sch and/or Service that lays a coherent basis for continued growth.

-- Promotion from Lecturer to Senior Lecturer AND Clinical Associate Professor to Clinical Professor depends upon demonstrating a sustained record of accomplishment in teaching, a mature program of PD/CA/Sch and/or a leadership role in service within the university community.
+- Promotion from Associate Teaching Professor to Teaching Professor AND Clinical Associate Professor to Clinical Professor depends upon demonstrating a sustained record of accomplishment in teaching, a mature program of PD/CA/Sch and/or a leadership role in service within the university community.

 As indicated in the Rules and Procedures of the IAS Promotion Committee, candidates are not deliberately compared to one another for purposes of evaluation.
 The IASPC, to the best of its ability, attempts to judge each candidate individually on the basis of the evidence provided in the promotion file and votes on whether or not to recommend that individual to the Provost for promotion.
 Therefore, the candidate must assume the responsibility for presenting the IASPC with the evidence and some criteria for interpreting that evidence.